Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/162_Find_Peak_Element.md

    Does that mean there is definitely a peak between [mid, high] ?
 NO!
 2. Same for nums[mid] < nums[high].

+Therefore, we can't halve the searching range by comparing mid with low or high.

 While if we choose to compare nums[mid] with nums[mid + 1]:

 1. If nums[mid] > nums[mid + 1], there is definitely a peak between [low, mid].